-- a) Writing a paper which is either expository or argumentative writing of at least 5,000 words of substantive text, exclusive of footnotes or endnotes, headings, and the like; - b) An outline and draft must be submitted and critiqued by the supervising faculty member prior to submission of the final paper; - c) The paper must be supervised by a full-time faculty member; and - d) The grade for the final draft must be a "B" or better.
+- a.
+Writing a paper which is either an expository or argumentative writing of at least 5,000 words of substantive text, exclusive of footnotes or endnotes, headings, and the like; - b.
+An outline and draft must be submitted and critiqued by the supervising faculty member prior to submission of the final paper; - c.
+The paper must be supervised by a full-time faculty member; and - d.
+The grade for the final draft must be a "B" or better; and - e.
+In compliance with the Independent Study Guidelines promulgated by the Curriculum Committee.